Cleveland police seek suspect in Facebook homicide video

 He is believed to be driving a white or cream-colored SUV.

 Police say he is armed and dangerous.
+The FBI is assisting Cleveland police in the manhunt.

+Stephens is employed at Beech Brook, a behavioral health agency in northeast Ohio that serves children, teenagers and families, according to a spokeswoman for the facility.

+"We are shocked and horrified like everyone else," said Nancy Kortemeyer, a spokeswoman for Beech Brook.
+"To think that one of our employees could do this is awful."

 The hunt for Stephens caused some alarm.
 Cleveland State University issued an alert on social media.